Vietnam.vn - Nền tảng quảng bá Việt Nam

 Bác sĩ: Có nên ăn sushi ngay sau khi sinh? - Ảnh 1.

-Raw, cold foods can be harder to digest, causing bloating and discomfort for postpartum women.
+Raw and cold foods can be harder to digest, causing bloating and discomfort for postpartum women.

-PHOTO.
-LE CAM
+PHOTO: LE CAM

 Listeria : Particularly dangerous for postpartum women and newborns.
 Listeria infection can cause symptoms such as fever, muscle aches, diarrhea, nausea, and in severe cases can lead to meningitis or sepsis, seriously affecting the health of both mother and baby (if transmitted through breast milk).

-Mercury hazard
+Mercury risk

-Food safety issues
+Food safety and hygiene issues

 Dietary recommendations for postpartum women